Griffin's Foods

 The Griffin's Foods Company is a New Zealand food company currently headquartered in Auckland and established by John Griffin as a flour and cocoa mill in the city of Nelson in 1864.
 The company started biscuit manufacturing in 1890.
-Products commercialised by Griffin's include cookies, chocolate confection, crackers, cereal bars, and snack food.
+Products commercialised by Griffin's include biscuits, chocolate confection, crackers, cereal bars, and snack foods.

 Since 1962, Griffin's has been owned by several companies including Nabisco, Danone, Pacific Equity Partners and Universal Robina.
 As of 2021, it has been wholly owned by Intersnack.
 Griffin's had sales of approximately NZ$300 million in 2011.